iter8-tools/canary-tekton-example/README.md

 - **automated triggering** - Ability to integrate with the [webhook capability](https://github.com/tektoncd/experimental/tree/master/webhooks-extension) in [Tekton dashboards](https://github.com/tektoncd/dashboard) to trigger automated execution.
 This requirement [limits](https://github.com/tektoncd/experimental/blob/master/webhooks-extension/docs/Limitations.md#pipeline-limitations) the number of configurable parameters.

-- **flexibility** - Avoid assumptions about the application; the same pipeline should work for multiple applications.
+- **flexibility** - Avoid assumptions about the application.
+The same pipeline should work for multiple applications.

 ## Pipline Overview